Chocolate Chip Zucchini Bread Recipe by Souper Cubes

 Mix Dry Ingredients Together

-In a medium-sized bowl, mix together 2 cup all-purpose flour, optional 1 mini chocolate chips, ¾ teaspoon baking soda. ½ teaspoon baking powder, 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, and ½ teaspoon salt.
+In a medium-sized bowl, mix together 2 cup all-purpose flour, 1 mini chocolate chips, ¾ teaspoon baking soda. ½ teaspoon baking powder, 1 teaspoon ground cinnamon, ¼ teaspoon ground nutmeg, and ½ teaspoon salt.

 Combine Wet and Dry Ingredients